 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, (1 Peter 3:15)

 In other words, be ready to sound intelligent if someone asks you what you believe and why you believe it.

 So, what does it mean to be saved?

-In order to ensure we’ve got something we can easily remember when we’re done, let’s break this down into three segments:
+In order to ensure we’ve got something we can easily remember when we’re done, let’s break this down into four segments:

 You’ve been changed.
 The thing that drives the way you think, act and feel has been fundamentally altered.
 A relationship with Christ is not an add-on or a plugin.
 It’s an entirely new Operating System.
 This is what Paul was referring to in 2 Corinthians 5:17: